PIG & INK

 Weyland’s Smithy

-Within each chamber of your belly
+Within each empty chamber of your belly

 I took a glug of ancient fire